oddbird/oddvest/README.md

 Infra:

-- Graceful handling of not-yet-authorized state.
-- See if we can avoid asking for write perms to Harvest.
 - Add more unit tests.
 - Add sourcemaps.
 - Better styling and icons.

+Bugs:

+- Correct and performant for older time entries.
+- Graceful handling of not-yet-authorized state.
+- See if we can avoid asking for write perms to Harvest.

 Features:

-- Correct and performant for older time entries.
 - Add ability to start/stop a timer for the card's task, direct from the card.